 As a little girl, I remember “hanging around” the kitchen while my mom cooked, “helping” when I wanted to, but, mostly keeping an eye on her, watching the techniques she used to make some of my favorite dishes.
 Those dishes weren’t fancy or complex, just made with fresh ingredients and a little love.
 I never remember feeling intimidated by cooking, probably because my mom never showed such signs.
 Calm, cool and collected was what I saw in her (she may disagree), and I figured that if she could do it, so could I. No big deal!

 I didn’t actually do much cooking until I was 18 and off at school.
-As gymnastics became my passion and commitment early in life, it left little time for the kitchen.
+As gymnastics became my passion and commitment early in life, it left little time for meal planning and food prep.
 My routine was packed, but consistent: school (7:30am – 2:30pm), training (3pm – 9pm), homework (in the car on the 30 minute drive home), family dinner (10pm!), more homework, and sleep.
 Rinse and repeat, day after day.
 While I was chipping away at something I loved, my mom was chipping away at putting healthy meals together, and my parents were chipping away at the commitment to eat as a family, no matter what time it was!!
 While eating dinner at 10pm is not ideal and not something I would recommend, that was our option, and it left an impression on me; sitting down to appreciate a home cooked meal with my mom and dad was important.
 It placed a value on nourishing food and family connection; a couple basics of life.

 When it was time to head west as a freshman in college, I felt ready and excited for the independence and responsibility.
 I jumped head first into preparing my own meals — I had no other choice!
 We didn’t have a cafeteria on campus, nor an athlete training table.
 What we did have was a TINY dorm room with an itty-bitty refrigerator and wire storage cubes on either side, all sandwiched right between two twin sized beds.
 Thankfully, my innate sense of “kitchen” competence and my “I can do this” attitude came to the rescue.